hadmacker/campaign_pm/plot.md

 * As the group arrives, turns into a murder
 * Optional: Assassin fight
 * Investigation into murder
-* Leads party to a nearby landlord's warehouse
+* Leads party to a nearby abandoned building
 * It's a trap.
-Set for the individual that's now dead.
+Set for the VIP that's now dead.
-* Party escapes, finds the contact, directed to the real location.
+* Party connects with the contact to sell the item.
 * At real location, the team is caught investigating as the crime lord is waiting.